pygeobuf/pygeobuf/README.md

 - Potentially **faster encoding/decoding** compared to native JSON implementations (i.e. in Web browsers).
 - Can still accommodate any GeoJSON and TopoJSON data, including extensions with arbitrary properties.

+Think of this as an attempt to design a simple, modern Shapefile successor that works seamlessly with GeoJSON and TopoJSON.

 #### pygeobuf

 This repository is the first encoding/decoding implementation